MaslowCNC/GroundControl/README.md

 ### In the .kv file:
 Kivy uses groundcontrol.kv as a description language for most of the widgets in GroundControl; some tips:
 1. Class References:
-	root.X refers to things inside the class.
-You can add your own variables, but they don't get initialized in time to be used (so root.data doesn't work) but you can use app.X to refer to things in the app namespace, so app.data will always work.
-BUT you must define the variable in DataStructures/data.py;
+	`root.X` refers to things inside the class.
+You can add your own variables, but they don't get initialized in time to be used (so root.data doesn't work) but you can use `app.X` to refer to things in the app namespace, so `app.data will always work`.
+BUT you must define the variable in `DataStructures/data.py`;
-	things put in the data dict at runtime *will not work*
+	things put in the data dict at runtime *will not work*.

 2. Formatting:
-	You can include format strings and logic in the .kv file; eg text: "{ %.2f}"%app.data.zPos will automatically expand/update when app.data.zPos changes.
+	You can include format strings and logic in the .kv file; eg `text: "{ %.2f}"%app.data.zPos` will automatically expand/update when app.data.zPos changes.
-	But, if it's a text input field, you need to hook the field to an event -- changing the text in the box *will not* update app.data.zPos.
+	But, if it's a text input field, you need to hook the field to an event -- changing the text in the box *will not* update `app.data.zPos`.

 3. Referring to UI bits in code:
-	If you want to refer to a widget in the code, you need to give it an id, *and* you need to put a id:id statement after the widget definition starts
+	If you want to refer to a widget in the code, you need to give it an id, *and* you need to put a `id:id` statement after the widget definition starts
 	Otherwise, you won't be able to access it in the code.
-If you put an id:id statement in place but you don't declare a widget with that id, it will crash when you bring up the widget.
+If you put an `id:id` statement in place but you don't declare a widget with that id, it will crash when you bring up the widget.

 4. Attributes: